falcao-g/Falbot/README.md

 ## 🚀 Self-hosting

-The public instance doesn't work for you or you want to help contribute to the project?
-No problem!
-You can also run Falbot in your own machine
+If you want to contribute to the project, you can do so by hosting falbot on your own machine.
+However I will not be providing help for those self-hosting, so you should know at least know how to troubleshoot issues, if you find any.

 ## 👷 Requirements